Anovulatory cycle: Estrogen breakthrough bleeding

 Normal menstrual bleeding in the ovulatory cycle is a result of a decline in progesterone due to the demise of the corpus luteum.
-It is thus a progesterone withdrawal bleeding.
-As there is no progesterone in the anovulatory cycle, bleeding is caused by the inability of estrogen—that needs to be present to stimulate the endometrium in the first place—to support a growing endometrium.
+It is thus a progesterone withdrawal bleed.
+As there is no progesterone in the anovulatory cycle, bleeding is caused by the inability of estrogen—which needs to be present to stimulate the endometrium in the first place—to support a growing endometrium.
 Anovulatory bleeding is hence termed 'estrogen breakthrough bleeding'.